EXRecod/cod-fx/README.md

 # cod-fx

-Plugins and scripts for glitch fixes.
+Plugins and scripts for call of duty 1 servers glitch fix.